Inventitech/phd-thesis-template/README.md

 This is an improved version of the [TU Delft PhD thesis template](https://www.tudelft.nl/en/tu-delft-corporate-design/downloads/).
 It features a large number of changes to increase both on- and off-screen (printing) quality, as well as reduce printing costs.
+It is a double-sided, colored dissertation style with hyperlinks.

 ## How to pay attribution